cybercongress/cybercongress/knowledge/docs/cyber-search/contributing/dev-environment.md

 Wait for dependency downloading and indexation

 ## Run Ethereum Pump from intellij Idea
-Go to EthereumPumpApplication.kt and press green triangle on left to the code (on example line 23):
+Go to EthereumPumpApplication.kt and press green triangle on left to the code (on example line 14):
 ![Start Pump](images/start-pump.png)

-Pump will fail due to lack of **CHAIN_FAMILY** and **CHAIN_NODE_URL** environment properties, let's define it: Select "Edit Configuration"
+Pump will fail due to lack of **CHAIN_FAMILY** environment property, let's define it: Select "Edit Configuration"

 ![Select Edit Run Configuration](images/select-edit-configuration.png)